devopsgroup-io/catapult/README.md

 **Monitoring:** | |
 New Relic | Application, Browser, and Server Monitoring | Free **Total** | | $40+
 \* Depending on load, resources may need to be increased.
+However, a few websites with builds running irregularly will not incur over a couple dollars more per month.

 1. **Cloud Hosting:**
     1. **DigitalOcean** sign-up and configuration